bonsai-rx/machinelearning-examples/examples/HiddenMarkovModels/ExtendedModelConfiguration/README.md

 The code for this repo can be found [here](https://github.com/bonsai-rx/machinelearning-examples/tree/main/examples/HiddenMarkovModels/ExtendedModelConfiguration).

-In the following example, you can see how to construct a Hidden Markov Model (HMM) with a custom configuration for the model's observation and transition distributions.
-This example extends the basic HMM configuration to allow for more complex scenarios, and includes 2 workflows, one for saving a custom model to disk and another for loading the model in a seperate workflow.
+In the following example, you can see how to construct a Hidden Markov Model (HMM) with a custom configuration for the model's observation and transition matrices.
+This example extends the basic HMM configuration to allow for more complex scenarios, and includes 2 workflows, one for saving a custom model to disk and another for loading the model in a separate workflow.

 ### Instructions